Towards generalisable and calibrated synthetic speech detection with self-supervised representations: Introduction

-A possible explanation for the poor generalisation performance are the preprocessing peculiarities exhibited by the training dataset (\asvspoof \cite{WANG2020101114})--- the silence duration~\cite{muller2021speech} and the bitrate information~\cite{borzi2022synthetic} correlate with the ground truth.
-Given that the best deepfake detection models are high-capacity, they can easily learn such low-level, but spurious features.
-In this paper, we propose to improve the generalisation capabilities by leveraging strong pretrained representations.
-We keep these representations fixed and train only the final linear classification layer.
-Our approach is motivated by the strong generalisation results shown in~\cite{ojha2023cvpr} in the context of image deep fake detection.
-While self-supervised representations have also been applied to the speech modality~\cite{wang2022odyssey, tak2022odyssey}, previous works only used smaller representations with modest results.
-Moreover, these approaches have targeted only the \asvspoof dataset, and not other challenging datasets, such as \inthewild ~\cite{muller2022interspeech}.
+A possible explanation for the poor generalisation performance is related to the preprocessing peculiarities exhibited by the training dataset (\asvspoof \cite{WANG2020101114})--- the silence duration~\cite{muller2021speech} and the bitrate information~\cite{borzi2022synthetic} correlate with the ground truth.
+Given that the best deepfake detection models are high-capacity, they can easily learn such low-level spurious features.
+In this paper, we take an under-explored path and assess the power of strong pretrained representations to improve the generalisation capabilities of audio deepfake detectors.
+Our approach is motivated by the strong generalisation results shown in~\cite{ojha2023cvpr} in the context of image deepfake detection.

+While self-supervised representations were also applied to the detection of spoofed speech, previous work only used smaller representations with modest results \cite{wang2022odyssey, tak2022odyssey}.
+Moreover, these approaches did not focus on generalisation and were tested only on the \asvspoof dataset, and not other challenging datasets, such as \inthewild ~\cite{muller2022interspeech}.
+Other works finetuned these features or integrated them in more complex systems \cite{wang2022odyssey, xie2023learning}, but in this way they lose the implicit generalisation power.